All Episodes

 Do you hear this?

-Now you might be saying, Rush, I don't care about the Democrats, you better care about the Democrats.
+Now, you might be saying, I don't care about the Democrats.

-I mean Republicans got their own problems, and they're having their own civil war over earmarks.
+I mean, Republicans got their own problems, and they're having their own civil war over earmarks.

 But they are circling the wagon.